 - Are you covering topics in areas where you want to build your practice?

-- Are the activities providing an entrée to relationships?
+- Are the activities providing an entrรฉe to relationships?

-Based on your assessment, make a commitment to seek or accept opportunities this year that position you in front of the right audiences on the subjects most beneficial to you.
+Based on your assessment, commit to seeking or accepting opportunities this year that will put you in front of the right audiences on the subjects most beneficial to you.

 The goal of this review is to ensure you are acting intentionally rather than reacting to invitations or impositions on your time.
 And, if you are ready to go in a new direction, think about moving a bold new initiative to the top of your list, like that blog idea or webinar series or industry association that has been in the back of your mind.